 Every time you lift the lid, heat escapes and adds up to 30 minutes longer to your cook time.
 Slow cookers are made so you don’t have to stir with the low cooking temperature, so relax.
 Leave it.
 Only lift the lid at the end when your meal is ready, or to add last minute ingredients.

-Try it with slow cooker kalua pig.
+Try it with Beef Brisket.

 While cooking, slow cookers keep in all the moisture.
 So, sometimes you can end up with a meal that is too watery.